couchbase-examples/edge-server-meal-order-sample-app/README.md

    ```

 * **Create .env File**:
-   Create a .env file in the project root and define the URL to Edge Server:
+   Create a .env file in the project root and define the URL to the Edge Server:
    ```bash
    EDGE_SERVER_BASE_URL="https://localhost:60000"
    ```